 Visiting Our Program

 Each Fall, we offer separate open house events for prospective Au.D. and Ph.D. students.
+The date, time and location of the 2023 event will be posted here early Fall 2023.
 We welcome visitors and with notice can often arrange a tour of the facilities and the opportunity to meet with current students and faculty.
 See Contact Us below to plan a visit.

 For further information please contact: Ph.D.
-Program Coordinator, Dr. Stefan Frisch, email@example.com OR Academic Program Specialist, Kathy Wasson (813) 974-9840; firstname.lastname@example.org
+Program Coordinator(s) Dr. Michelle Arnold Michelle Arnold (email@example.com) Supraja Anand (firstname.lastname@example.org) OR Academic Program Specialist, Jena Rossman (813) 974-9840; email@example.com